zaufi/zaufi.github.com/kate-cpp-helper-plugin.md

     BOOST_(PP_[A-Z_]+_(\d+|[A-Z])|.*_HPP(_INCLUDED)?$|[A-Z_]+_(AUX|DETAIL)_)

-Leaving a replacement part empty instruct code completer to remove matched completions.
-Another practical example of usage sanitizer is to beautify some verbose names and transform them into a shorter.
+Leaving a replacement part empty instruct the code completer to remove matched completions.
+Another practical example of usage of sanitizer is to beautify some verbose names and transform them into a shorter.
 For example completer may contain items with `std::basic_string<char>`, which is well known as `std::string`, so to make a particular completion result slightly shorter I use the regex like on a screen shot...